-The term ‘advanced therapy’ is sometimes used to describe topical wound products and devices that actively promote wound healing and typically [Read More]
+The term ‘advanced wound therapy’ is sometimes used to describe topical wound products and devices that actively promote wound healing.
+These wound products and devices typically cost more than other, conventional modalities.1 Examples of advanced therapies include living skin equivalents and topical growth factors, as well as devices that directly change the local wound environment,…

 NPWT – Removing the Pressure in Wound Management